Raspberry PI Operating Systems (OS) – Which one to use in 2020?

 Raspbian, OSMC, OpenELEC, Windows IoT Core, RISC operating system?
 If you’re new to the Raspberry PI, chances are you’re wondering what are all these.
-These are the commonly known Oses, with some being provided by NOOBS.
-NOOBS, in short for New Out of the Box Software is an operating system manager that allows for installing Oses to be simpler by providing you with some to choose from.
-It tends to be already installed in your Pi through an SD card that includes NOOBS.
+These are the commonly known OSes, with some being provided by NOOBS.

-You may be wondering out of the ones I’ve listed, which is the best for you.
+You may be wondering about the ones I’ve listed, which is the best for you?
 In this guide, I’ll cover the ones on NOOBS and other commonly known OS.
 I’ll also provide recommendations to make your decision an easier one.

 This guide will cover the following components: